Can't dogs "just behave"? From policing to coaching

 Do you find yourself policing your dog’s behavior, always keeping an eye out for impending misdeeds?
 Are you always prepared to react with “no”, or lay down the law about what your dog should be doing ("No jumping!" or "No bark!").

 This dynamic is a disservice to the human and dog: often the human is put in the frustrating position of insisting an excited, distracted dog do a behavior they have not practiced enough to be realistic in challenging circumstances (example: “No jumping!
-Get down!” even though a favorite human is approaching to greet the dog).
+Get down!” even though a favorite human is eagerly approaching to greet the dog).
 Although the dog is not yet capable of performing the requested behavior because they have not yet polished their skills enough, they are often subsequently punished for this failure they could not control.
 Especially since "no" and leash pops are not terribly instructive for an animal who clearly does not know what to do (after all, their first instinct hasn't worked out very well), they do not have much hope of avoiding a scolding.
 Some dogs even learn that the best way to get what they want (or need) is to simply try when their owners aren't paying attention.
 This is true of puppies that sneak away to potty in a concealed location, and also of dogs that only bark when their owner is on the phone, or go into the trash when left home alone.

 It would be so much easier if dogs could “just behave”!
 Through training, it is possible to evolve from a dynamic of policing to one in which your dog knows to perform the behaviors you want in a given scenario.
-You are their coach who teaches them exactly what to do, how to do it, and when to do it, then simply praises and rewards.
+You are their coach who teaches them exactly what to do, how to do it, and when to do it, then simply praises and rewards when it's done.
 This is a nice way to live with a human - or for a human to live with a dog.
 And it's not really that hard, you just need to learn to be a proactive coach rather than reactive policeman.
 All you have to do is:

 (1) PREVENT other bad behaviors